 Budget information must be submitted with the request for new account form.
 In order to do this, you

 must review the budget that was proposed and compare it to your award letter.
 Is it

 Once an account number is established, the budget will be loaded.
-The Accounting Office will notify the authorized signer once the account is opened.
+The Investments & Grants Accounting Office will notify the authorized signer once the account is opened.

-Report Requirements – Please call the Grant Accounting Office.
+Report Requirements: Call the Investments & Grants Accounting Office.
 We will walk you through the reporting requirements of the grant.
 Who will be reporting on the status of the grant?
 What information will be required?
-Please contact the Grant Accounting Office at (231) 591-3905 or -2157 to determine the appropriate notification and reporting process.
+Please contact the Investments & Grants Accounting Office at (231) 591-2156 to determine the appropriate notification and reporting process.

-Indirect Costs – Indirect costs are the overhead or administrative expenses incurred by the university when carrying out a grant funded program.
-Indirect cost rates are a percent of recoverable costs paid by federal or state funders to the university for running a grant funded project.
+Indirect Costs: Indirect costs are the overhead or administrative expenses incurred by the university when carrying out a grant funded program.
+Indirect cost rates are a percent of recoverable costs paid by federal or state funding agencies to the university for running a grant funded project.
 Indirect cost rates are negotiated between the university and these granting agencies.
 The receipt of indirect costs will vary based on the frequency of request for funds and the expense patterns of the grant.
 Indirect costs will not be paid for until the appropriate expenses have been charged to the grant.

-Request for Funds – The Grant Accounting Office will request funds for all federal and state grants (any exception will be per agreement).
-For all other grants -- private, corporate, or local -- the principal investigator may request funds directly.
-(All checks for funds will be made payable to Ferris State University and immediately deposited into University approved bank accounts).
+6. Request for Funds: The Investments & Grants Accounting Office will request funds for all grants (federal, state, private); any exception will be per agreement.
+All checks for funds will be made payable to Ferris State University and immediately deposited into University approved bank accounts.
 It is important to use the appropriate account codes for the receipt of grant money.
 Federal grant funds have a different revenue code than state grant funds.
-For questions on which codes to use, contact (231) 591-3905.
-A copy of the business office receipt will be forwarded to the Grant Accounting Office for audit documentation purposes.
+For questions on which codes to use, contact (231) 591-2156.
+A copy of the business office receipt will be forwarded to the Investments & Grants Accounting Office for audit documentation purposes.